nuxt/nuxt/docs/4.examples/3.composables/use-cookie.md

 # useCookie

-This example shows how to use the useCookie API to persist small amounts of data that both client and server can use.
+This example shows how to use the useCookie API to persist small amounts of data that both the client and server can use.

 ::ReadMore{link="/docs/api/composables/use-cookie"}
 ::